 2-3.
 If the applied BDT policy Data is changed in step1, and if the corresponding transfer policy is not locally stored in the PCF, the PCF sends the HTTP GET request to the "IndividualBdtData" resource to retrieve the related Background Data Transfer policy information (i.e. Time window and Location criteria) stored in the UDR.
 The UDR sends an HTTP "200 OK" response to the PCF.

-4. The PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy and/or updated V2X N2 PC5 policy, if the "V2X" feature is supported, and/or updated 5G ProSe N2 PC5 policy, if the "ProSe" feature is supported.
+4. The PCF makes the policy decision including the applicable updated Policy Control Request Trigger(s) and/or updated UE Policy and/or updated V2X N2 PC5 policy, if the "V2X" feature is supported, and/or updated A2X N2 PC5 policy, if the "A2X" feature is supported and/or updated 5G ProSe N2 PC5 policy, if the "ProSe" feature is supported.
 The PCF checks if the size of determined UE policy exceeds a predefined limit the same as step 6 in clause 5.6.1.2.

+Editor's Note: It is FFS if both V2X and A2X subscription is available at same time for the UE.

 5. If the PCF decided to update the Policy Control Request Trigger(s) in step4, the V-PCF shall invoke the Npcf_UEPolicyControl_UpdateNotify service operation by sending an HTTP POST request to the callback URI "{notificationUri}/update".